 Attorney Mia Poliquin Pross, Esq. focuses on helping families plan for long term care needs and transitions, navigating Medicaid (MaineCare) eligibility and applications, estate planning and probate estate administration.
 She brings to the practice varied experience in finance, health insurance, and social policy.
 Before joining the Elder Law Offices of Kathleen Kienitz, she spent many years in the non-profit sector, advocating on behalf of vulnerable populations and developing her empathetic nature, ability to listen intently, and thoughtful approach to problem-solving.
-Attorney Poliquin Pross is a member of the Maine State Bar Association’s Elder Law Section and Androscoggin County Bar Association.
+Attorney Poliquin Pross is a member of the Maine State Bar Association’s Elder Law Section, National Association of Elder Law Attorneys (NAELA), and Androscoggin County Bar Association.
 She has been active with the City of Auburn Planning Board and with the Good Food Council of Lewiston Auburn.

 She graduated magna cum laude with a BS in Social Work from Plymouth State University and earned her Juris Doctor in 2004 from the University of New Hampshire School of Law where she served as co-chair of the Public Interest Coalition and as Chief Note Editor for the Pierce Law Review.
 She is a Lewiston native, and currently resides in Auburn with her husband and daughter.